 The trend is strong and is not going to fade if the indicator reaches above the 25 line.
-On contrary, if the indicator reaches below the 25 line, then the trend is weak or the market is not trending, so it is better not to enter trades during such period.
+On the contrary, if the indicator reaches below the 25 line, then the trend is weak or the market is not trending, so it is better not to enter trades during such a period.

 The ADX signals over 30 demonstrate the strong trend to happen – it is definitely the best time to get into the trade.